Israeli occupation of the West Bank: State of asymmetric war

 West Bank Palestinians have engaged in two uprisings that have led to an asymmetric set of wars of attrition, between the occupying power and the occupied people.
-This characterization has been further refined by classifying the conflict as structurally asymmetric, where the root cause of tension lies in the standoff between a colonizer and the colonized, and in which the large power imbalance in favour of the dominator leads to a resort to guerilla tactics or terrorism by the dominated.Much of what Palestinians defend as acts of "resistance" are, in Israeli usage, regarded as "terrorism".
+This characterization has been further refined by classifying the conflict as structurally asymmetric, where the root cause of tension lies in the standoff between a colonizer and the colonized, and in which the large power imbalance in favour of the dominator leads to a resort to guerilla tactics or terrorism by the dominated.
+Much of what Palestinians defend as acts of "resistance" are, in Israeli usage, regarded as "terrorism".
 Making speeches calling on fellow Palestinians to resist the occupation is construed in Israeli law as tantamount to advocacy of terrorism.
-In the case of the parliamentarian Azmi Bishara, he was stripped of his immunity rights in the Knesset in order to pave the way for a criminal indictment on this charge.
+In the case of the parliamentarian Azmi Bishara, the Knesset voted to lift his parliamentary immunity in order to pave the way for a criminal indictment on this charge.

 International law does not address the issue regarding the rights of an occupied people to resist an occupation which flagrantly violates fundamental human rights.
 The United Nations General Assembly Resolution 1514 established that force may not be used to deny self-determination, and that recourse to force to resist colonial or alien domination is legitimate.

 The two fundamental preconditions for containing conflict – clearly defined borders and rough power parity between the parties at war – are absent, with a pronounced economic and military disparity favouring Israel.
 The disparity extends, according to Nathan Thrall, to the numerous negotiations over a peace settlement.
 According to Aharon Klieman, even Israeli negotiating tactics with Palestinians follow the principles of warfare used by the IDF.